[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 vagrant@vagrant:~$ curl http://localhost:8080 hogehoge test

-By the way, to check which port on the host OS the docker container port is mapped to, you can check iptables on the host OS.
+Incidentally, to see which ports on the host OS are mapped to, you can see by referring to iptables on the host OS.

-Network settings can be checked using the ip and iptables commands, making it easy to understand.
+Network settings can be checked using the ip command or iptables command, making it easy to understand.

 Does PHP work too?